This page explains how to find records of a merchant seafarer on crew lists of British registered vessels for the period 1861 to 1913.

 This is a significant and welcome development.
 The image quality is excellent and the system provides a first glimpse of what could be available in the future.

-The CLIP index of crew list holdings for the period 1961 to 1913 contains over 1 million ship-year entries, and covers between 80% and 90% of the documents which survive.
+The CLIP index of crew list holdings for the period 1861 to 1913 contains over 1 million entries, and covers between 80% and 90% of the documents which survive.

 There are several reasons why you may not be able to find the crew lists for a particular ship for a particular year: